Product defect: Product quality risk in supply chain

-Inherent quality problems (i.e. raw materials / ingredients / production / logistics / packaging) in any of the supply members trigger a domino effect that spread through a multi-tier supply network.
-For this reason, it is hard for a network member to keep track of who did what, and when, to the final quality of the products.
-The product that a focal firm sells to the consumer comprises components made by the focal firm and the suppliers.
-When the product breaks down due to defects in either the firm’s component or the supplier’s component, the firm has to bear the consequences.

 In practice

-Thus, product quality risk is an inherent part of the supply chain risks.
-In other words, it tends to comprise some or all of the risk elements, such as operational risk, disruption risk and reputational risk.
-For example, when lead was found in their toys, it tarnished Mattel’s reputation, and disrupted the supply of its products in the market.
+Product quality risk is an inherent part of the supply chain risks, with a tendency to comprise some or all of the risk elements, such as operational risk, disruption risk and reputational risk.
+For example, when lead was found in Mattel's toys, it tarnished the company's reputation, and disrupted the supply of its products in the market.

 In the literature, the concept of product quality risk has not been fully investigated.
-Although Zsidisim stated that quality risk includes the risk of producing unsafe products that can harm the consumer, even when these defects are caused by another firm or inherited from a sub-contractor.
+Although Zsidisin stated that quality risk includes the risk of producing unsafe products that can harm the consumer, even when these defects are caused by another firm or inherited from a sub-contractor.
 However, neither PQR nor its domino effect in the supply chain have been thoroughly studied.

-The product quality risk in global supply chain concept, though similar to "product harm crisis" (defined as defective or dangerous products) (Dawar & Pillutla, 2000) and "moral hazard problem" (defined as the outcome of asymmetric information, imperfect observability in supplier's quality) (Hwang et al., 2006), are not about the risk of product quality in a global supply chain context.
+The product quality risk in global supply chain concept, though similar to "product harm crisis" (defined as defective or dangerous products) and "moral hazard problem" (defined as the outcome of asymmetric information, imperfect observability in supplier's quality), are not about the risk of product quality in a global supply chain context.

+In construction

+In construction, defects include aspects of the constructed works which are not in accordance with the scope of the project (the work which the contractor was asked to undertake) or, where the contractor has designed the work, the construction not compliant with any applicable law or with a design for the work offered by the contractor and accepted by the client or on the client's behalf.
+They may be "patent defects", observable in practice during or on completion of the construction process, or "latent defects", which are not visible or identifiable until a later date.

+Under common law, a defect which results from the contractor's breach of contract should be put right by the client, who then sues the contractor for the costs of doing so.
+The NEC Engineering and Construction contract, a standard form of contract widely used in the construction industry, allows the contractor to rectify a defect at their own expense in place of the common law position, and obliges the client to allow the contractor appropriate access to undertake the rectification work.
+At the end of an agreed period, a defects certificate may be issued, which is intended either to certify that there are no patent defects, or to state any defects which remain outstanding.